Start up your Mac in Windows or macOS with Boot Camp

 Restart using Boot Camp Control Panel: Click in the right side of the taskbar, click the Boot Camp icon , then choose Restart in macOS.

 This also sets the default operating system to macOS.

-For more information about restarting in macOS, see the Apple Support article Switch between Windows and macOS.
+For more information about restarting in macOS, see the Apple Support article Restart your Mac in macOS or Windows.